nicholaswmin/automap/.github/benchmark/README.md

 > note: these constants are user-configurable when the benchmark starts up.

-> note these might be out of date.
+> note: these might be out of date.

 ## Authors